Jihad of Usman dan Fodio

-The Fulani War of 1804–1808, also known as the Fulani Jihad or Jihad of Usman dan Fodio, was a military conflict in present-day Nigeria and Cameroon.
-The war began when Usman Dan Fodiyo, a prominent Islamic scholar and teacher, was exiled from Gobir by King Yunfa, one of his former students.
+The Jihad of Usman dan Fodio was a religio-military conflict in present-day Nigeria and Cameroon.
+The war began when Usman dan Fodio, a prominent Islamic scholar and teacher, was exiled from Gobir by King Yunfa, one of his former students.

-Usman Dan Fodiyo assembled an Islamic army to lead a jihad against the Hausa Kingdoms of north Nigeria.
-The forces of Usman Danfodiyo slowly took over more and more of the Hausa kingdoms, capturing Gobir in 1808 and executing Yunfa.
-The war resulted in the creation of the Sokoto Caliphate, headed by Usman Danfodiyo, which became one of the largest states in Africa in the 19th century.
+Usman dan Fodio assembled an Islamic army to lead a jihad against Gobir and other Hausa Kingdoms of northern Nigeria.
+The forces of Usman dan Fodio slowly took over more and more of the Hausa kingdoms, capturing Gobir in 1808 and executing Yunfa.
+The war resulted in the creation of the Sokoto Caliphate, initially headed by Usman dan Fodio himself, which became one of the largest states in Africa in the 19th century.
 His success inspired similar jihads in Western Africa.

 Background

-The Kanem-Bornu Empire had been powerful in the area from the mid-18th century.
-The result was the decline of a number of independent Hausa kingdoms throughout the region, which had been defeated by Sheikh Al'amin El-kanemi.
-Two prominent Hausa kingdoms were Gobir and Zamfara.
-Also Kanem-Bornu empire largely defeated and captured Usman dan fodio and imprisoned him.
-However, warfare between the Hausa states and with other states were constant for the latter 18th century, resulting in a harsh system of conscription and taxation, dan Fodio was later released by Sheikh Al'amin Elkanemi.
-The Fulani, a largely pastoral people, were often the victims of Hausa taxation, land control and other feudal practices.
+The ancient Kanem–Bornu Empire was losing power by the mid-18th century.
+There was large-scale immigration by Fulani pastoralists, leading to resource competition with more settled Hausa communities despite their shared religion.
+Several Hausa kingdoms previously tributary to Kanem-Bornu became independent and fought with each other.
+Rulers enforced harsh systems of conscription and taxation, while war caused social disruption, economic hardship, and enslavement of war captives.
+Fulani communities felt especially victimized by Hausa rulers' taxation and land control.
+Two prominent Hausa kingdoms that were central in the Jihad were Gobir, where Usman dan Fodio's parents settled in his childhood and where he lived until 1804, and Zamfara.